rlhinrichs/neural-networks/README.md

 ```

 **Reflection:**
 This project helped me understand the importance of tuning even minor parameters and how these changes affect convergence and generalization.
 Future directions include using attention layers or experimenting with transformer-based architectures.

+---

+© Rebecca Leigh Hinrichs.
+All Rights Reserved.